Midorilly/Formal-Methods/README.md

 [pm4py](https://pm4py.fit.fraunhofer.de/) is an open source Python library that supports process mining algorithms.

 ## Hybrid Activity Recognition System: an overview
 The employed dataset is the result of the Human Activity Recognition for Intelligent Environments [study](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8423051) of Gorka Azkune and Aitor Almeida, University of Deusto.
-This paper presents a scalable and hybrid AR system called *HARS*, Hybrid Activity Recognition System, designed to work in dense sensing-based monitoring scenarios, where activities are inferred by monitoring human-object interactions through the usage of multiple sensors.
+The paper presents a scalable and hybrid AR system called *HARS*, Hybrid Activity Recognition System, designed to work in dense sensing-based monitoring scenarios, where activities are inferred by monitoring human-object interactions through the usage of multiple sensors.
 This system is based on four core concepts
  - Sensor Activation: a sensor is activated when it changes its state from *no-interaction* state to *interaction* state and vice-versa;
  - Action: actions constituite the primitives of activities; they are detected by sensors, thus sensor activations can be mapped to actions;
  - Activity: activities are a sequence of action executed with a common purpose in a specific location, at a given time and with a given duration.